-The specimens had been stored 92-94 days in water when the uniaxial compression tests were carried out.
-The functionality of the testing system was checked by carrying out tests on other cores with a similar type rock before the tests described in this report started.
+The specimens had been stored during 82-84 days in water when the uniaxial compression tests were carried out.
+The functionality of the testing system was checked, by performing tests on other cores with a similar rock type before the tests described in this report started.
 A check-list was filled in successively during the work in order to confirm that the different specified steps had been carried out.
-Moreover, comments were made upon observations during the mechanical testing that are relevant for interpretation of the results.
-The check-list form is a SP internal quality document.
+Moreover, comments were made upon observations made during the mechanical testing that are relevant for the interpretation of the results.
+The check-list form is an SP internal quality document.

-A step-by step description of the test procedure is as follows:
+A step-by-step description of the test procedure is given in Table 4-3.

 Step Activity 1 Digital photos were taken on each specimen before the mechanical testing.
 2 Devices for measuring axial and circumferential deformations were attached to the specimen.
 3 The specimen was put in place and centred between the frame loading platens.
 4 The core on each LVDT was adjusted by means of a set screw to the right initial position.
-This was done so that the optimal range of the LVDTs can be used for the deformation measurement.
+This was done so that the optimal range of the LVDTs could be used for the deformation measurement.
 5 The frame piston was brought down into contact with the specimen with a force corresponding to 0.6 MPa axial stress.
 6 A load cycle with loading up to 5 MPa and unloading to 0.6 MPa was conducted in order to settle possible contact gaps in the spherical seat in the piston and between the rock specimen and the loading platens.
-7 The centring was checked again.
-8 The deformation measurement channels were zeroed in the test software.
+7 The centering was checked again.
+3 The deformation measurement channels were zeroed in the test software.
 9 The loading was started and the initial loading rate was set to a radial strain rate of -0.025%/min.
 The loading rate was increased after reaching the post-failure region.
 This was done in order to prevent the total time for the test to become too long.
-10 The test was stopped either manually when the test had proceeded long enough to reveal the post-failure behaviour, or after severe cracking had occurred and it was judged that very little residual axis loading capacity was left in the specimen.
-11 Digital photos were taken on each specimen after the mechanical testing.
+10 The test was stopped either manually when the test had proceeded long enough to reveal the post- failure behaviour, or after severe cracking had occurred and it was judged that very little residual axial loading capacity was left in the specimen.